garrandall/popular-music-data/tracks/your-ma-said-you-cried-in-your-sleep-last-night-kenny-dino.md

 Ain't gonna be the
 Way it was before

-Ooh, I love you
+Oh, I love you
-Ooh, I love you
+Oh, I love you
 Let me kiss you
 Let me hold you tight

-Ooh, I love you
+Oh, I love you
-Ooh, I love you so much that
+Oh, I love you so much that
 My ma said I cried
 My ma said I cried
 My ma said I cried
 In my sleep last night

-Ooh, I love you
+Oh, I love you
-Ooh, I love you
+Oh, I love you
 Let me kiss you
 Let me hold you tight

-Ooh, I love you
+Oh, I love you
-Ooh, I love you so much that
+Oh, I love you so much that
 My ma said I cried
 My ma said I cried
 My ma said I cried